AidanLeeCalamera/Pip-Boy-Inventory-JSON-Generator/README.md

   }
 ]
 ```
 Then copy from the { before "name", to the second } after your last stat.
-Paste into the corresponding preset category, in this case consumables, and open a new PR with your modified presets_*.json.
+Paste into the corresponding preset category, in this case consumables, and open a new PR with your modified fork.